aroberge/friendly-traceback-docs/docs/source/syntax_tracebacks_en_3.10.rst

     -->3: if True
                  ^

+        Python gave us the following informative message about the possible cause of the error:

+            expected ':'

+        However, I do not recognize this information and I have to guess what caused the problem, but I might be wrong.

         You wrote a statement beginning with
         `if` but forgot to add a colon `:` at the end